Traditional MS Admissions

 - Completed a bachelor’s degree

 Students may have a Bachelor of Science in Nursing or a bachelor’s degree in another area if they are also a licensed RN.
 A student’s degree must be from an accredited bachelor's program.
-Students may apply to the Traditional Master of Science, Nursing while their bachelor’s degree is still in progress, but must receive the degree prior to beginning enrollment in the master’s program.
+Students may apply to the Traditional Master of Science in Nursing while their bachelor’s degree is still in progress, but must receive the degree prior to beginning enrollment in the master’s program.

 - Active RN license through an accredited RN education program

-To apply for the Traditional Master of Science, Nursing program students must complete the following prior to the application deadline:
+To apply for the Traditional Master of Science in Nursing program students must complete the following prior to the application deadline:

 - 1. Apply online